-(1) When Parliament first meets after any dissolution of Parliament and before it proceeds to the despatch of any other business it shall elect a presiding officer to be known as the Speaker; and whenever the office of the Speaker becomes vacant Parliament shall not transact any other business until a person to fill that office has been elected.
+(1) When the House of Assembly first meets after any dissolution of Parliament and before it proceeds to the despatch of any other business it shall elect a presiding officer to be known as the Speaker; and whenever the office of the Speaker becomes vacant the House of Assembly shall not transact any other business until a person to fill that office has been elected.

+'''

-[Subsection as amended by section 26 of Act 31 of 1989 - Amendment No. 9]
+[Subsection as amended by section 26 of Act 31 of 1989 - Amendment No. 9 - and by section 23 of Act 5 of 2005 - Amendment No. 17]

+'''